 Flow Power’s innovative wholesale power model has already proven successful for South Australian businesses.
 By passing through wholesale market prices (with a transparent mark-up), the wine industry can access truly transparent and flexible power plans whilst keeping costs down.

-On 8 October 2018, Flow Power will present a Business Lunch in the Barossa Valley.
-The event is an opportunity for businesses across the region to learn more about our recent research how to save money by buying wholesale power.
+On 8 October 2018, Flow Power presented a Business Lunch in the Barrossa Valley.
+The event was an opportunity for businesses across the region to learn more about our recent research how to save money by buying wholesale power.

 ‘The List’ research showed that collectively, 80 businesses could have saved $16m last financial year through this model incorporating renewable Power Purchase Agreements (PPAs).
 The event will run users through the numbers and is open to all industry sectors with a particular focus on the wine industry.